OxfordHCC/yt-private-mode/README.md

 # YT Private Mode

-Disables adding new video to the watch history.
+Disables adding new videos to the watch history.
+Just click button and have fun!

-For usage, run server on your computer, and install extension into your browser.
-Have fun!